Destination X (2007): Event

 Prior to the start of the event, Mike Tenay and Don West announced that the event would be dedicated to Ernie Ladd who died the day before.

 The first match of the pay-per-view was a Ghetto Brawl.
 This match saw the NWA World Tag Team Champions The Latin American Xchange (Homicide and Hernandez) take on Team 3D (Brother Ray and Brother Devon) in a non-title match.
 The winner of the match is the first team to put their opponent through a table and pick up a pinfall.
 LAX picked up the win when Alex Shelley interfered and frog splashed Devon through a table.

 The second match was a Double Bullrope match between James Storm and Jacqueline Moore defeated Petey Williams and Gail Kim.
 After Storm attempted to superkick Williams, Williams moved but got hit by a low blow by Moore.
-Storm once again went for the superkick, and after hitting storm with it was able to pick up the victory via pinfall.
+Storm once again went for the superkick, and after hitting Williams with it was able to pick up the victory via pinfall.

 The next match was a Crossface Chickenwing match.
 The match saw Senshi take on Austin Starr, with Bob Backlund, who used the move as his finisher, at ringside.
 When Starr had the Crossface Chickenwing on Senshi, Backlund told the referee that Senshi's foot was under the bottom rope and the referee called for the break.
 Starr then began screaming and Backlund and with Starr distracted, Senshi gets the Crossface Chickenwing on Starr and picks up the submission victory.
 After the match, Starr attacks Backlund and applies the Crossface Chickenwing on him, until the referee breaks it up.

 The next match saw The Voodoo Kin Mafia (B.G.
 James and Kip James) defeated The Heartbreakers (Antonio Thomas and Romeo Roselli).